Diffusion of Community Fact-Checked Misinformation on Twitter: Introduction

 While community-based fact-checking systems might be able to produce accurate fact-checks at scale, an understanding of how (mis-)information diffuses through social networks is still in its infancy.
-The relatively few available works have analyzed the spread of rumors that have been fact-checked by third-party fact-checking organizations \cite{Friggeri.2014,Vosoughi.2018,Prollochs.2021b,Solovev.2022b}.
-For instance, several studies have compared characteristics of resharing cascades across true vs. false rumors, finding that falsehood is more viral than the truth \cite{Vosoughi.2018,Prollochs.2021b,Solovev.2022b}.
+Prior works have analyzed the spread of rumors that have been fact-checked by third-party fact-checking organizations \cite{Friggeri.2014,Vosoughi.2018,Prollochs.2021b,Solovev.2022b}.
+For instance, several studies have compared characteristics of resharing cascades (\eg, how often a social media post is shared) across true vs. false rumors, finding that falsehood is more viral than the truth \cite{Vosoughi.2018,Prollochs.2021b,Solovev.2022b}.
 However, third-party fact-checking organizations tend to fact-check rumors on topics that are deemed to be of interest to a broad public and/or particularly concerning from the perspective of experts, while other misinformation remains unnoticed.
 In contrast, community fact-checked posts represent social media content that has been deemed worth fact-checking by actual social media users.
 Analyzing their diffusion would shed new light on the question of whether misinformation is more viral than the truth -- or rather a result of sample selection.
 However, we are not aware of any previous research analyzing the diffusion of crowd fact-checked posts on social media.
-This is the goal of our study.
+Moreover, little is known about which social media posts are picked up in community-based fact-checking and how the spread varies across different types of misinformation (\eg, factual errors, missing context).
+Answering these questions is the goal of this study.

 \textbf{Research questions: } In this work, we empirically analyze the diffusion of misleading vs. not misleading social media posts that have been fact-checked by the crowd.
 Specifically, we address the following research questions: \begin{itemize} \item \textbf{(RQ1)} How do community fact-checked posts spread on social media?
-Are misleading posts more viral than not misleading posts? \item \textbf{(RQ2)} Are there differences in virality across different sub-types of community fact-checked misinformation (\eg, factual errors, missing context, manipulated media)? \item \textbf{(RQ3)} How do the fact-checking targets differ between community fact-checkers and expert fact-checkers? \end{itemize}
+Are misleading posts more viral than not misleading posts? \item \textbf{(RQ2)} Are there differences in virality across different sub-types of community fact-checked misinformation (\eg, factual errors, missing context, manipulated media)? \item \textbf{(RQ3)} How do the fact-checking targets differ between community fact-checkers and expert fact-checkers? \item \textbf{(RQ4)} To what extent are (real-world) community-created fact-checks perceived as reliable? \end{itemize}

 \textbf{Data \& methodology:} We collect a comprehensive dataset consisting of community-created fact-checks from Twitter's Birdwatch platform.
 We then map the fact-checks to the fact-checked tweet using Twitter's historical API.
 This allows us to calculate the size of the resharing cascades (\ie, the number of retweets) in order to measure the virality of the fact-checked post.
 Subsequently, we implement an empirical regression model and link the fact-checking label to the number of retweets.
 We further control for the sentiment of the post and the social influence of its author (\eg, number of followers, account age, etc.).
 We then perform hypothesis testing to analyze whether posts categorized as being misleading are more viral than not misleading posts.